isubasinghe/pipekit/starting-with-argo.md

 docker system prune --all
 ```
 ##### Install using the repository
-First let's install the utilities we need to add the docker repository by running the two commands below:
+First let's install the utilities we need to add the Docker repository by running the two commands below:
 ```bash
 sudo apt-get update
 sudo apt-get install ca-certificates curl gnupg lsb-release